-The Company's 2014 Equity Incentive Plan has a double-trigger acceleration which provides that in the event of a Change in Control we do not accelerate vesting of awards that are assumed or replaced by the resulting entity after a change in control unless an employee employment is also terminated by the Company without cause or by the employee with good reason within one year of the change in control.
+The Company's 2023 Equity Incentive Plan and 2014 Equity Incentive Plan each have a double-trigger acceleration which provides that in the event of a Change in Control we do not accelerate vesting of awards that are assumed or replaced by the resulting entity after a change in control unless an employee employment is also terminated by the Company without cause or by the employee with good reason within one year of the change in control.

-For purposes of the 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, "Change in Control" means:
+For purposes of both the 2023 Equity Incentive Plan and the 2014 Equity Incentive Plan, "Change in Control" means:

-- (i) the consummation of a merger or consolidation of the Company with or into another entity or any other corporate reorganization, if more than 50% of the combined voting power of the continuing or surviving entity's securities outstanding immediately after such merger, consolidation or other reorganization is owned by persons who were not shareholders of the Company immediately prior to such merger, consolidation or other reorganization; or - (ii) the sale, transfer or other disposition of all or substantially all of the Company's assets.
+- the consummation of a merger or consolidation of the Company with or into another entity or any other corporate reorganization, if more than 50% of the combined voting power of the continuing or surviving entity's securities outstanding immediately after such merger, consolidation or other reorganization is owned by persons who were not shareholders of the Company immediately prior to such merger, consolidation or other reorganization; or - (ii) the sale, transfer or other disposition of all or substantially all of the Company's assets.